Bracon Ash and Hethel Village Hall

 Before the closure however, in 1967, a working committee was appointed to investigate the possibility of rebuilding the Village Hall.
 The old hall was then demolished by voluntary labour in August 1969 and works commenced to rebuild the Hall with funds being raised in part by donations by local people, fund raising events and also by a gift of land by Mr R T Berney.
 The Hall as we know it today officially opened on 6th May 1970.

 Today the Village Hall remains an important social hub for both Bracon Ash and Hethel and has recently been refurbished.

-There is also a Social Club which operates from the Village Hall three times a week.
+There is also a Social Club which operates from the Village Hall twice a week.

-The Village Hall is available to hire at reasonable rates for both one-off events and seasonal hire.
-The main hall can accommodate up to 70 persons, has a kitchen, toilet facilities, tables and chairs and a well-stocked bar which can be hired as required for functions.
-There is also a smaller room within the Hall which can be hired separately for smaller meetings or is included within the hire of the main hall.
+The Village Hall is available to hire at reasonable rates for both one-off events and regular bookings.
+The main hall can accommodate up to 60 persons, has a small kitchen, toilet facilities, tables and chairs.

 We also have free superfast Broadband and wifi!!

 Please see the online booking form on this website to book.